Skip to main content

 • Distilled water is your best bet, as it doesn’t respond well to chemicals found in tap water like salt of chlorine.
 It can be quite costly to buy distilled bottles of water to use only for your plants, so you can always buy an at-home water filter for your fridge or let your tap water sit uncovered for a day to allow harmful chemicals to evaporate.

 • Keep an eye on light.
 Although the bird of paradise houseplant requires a lot of bright light to thrive, it doesn’t do well in midday direct sunlight.
 This type of lighting is often the harshest and has the potential to burn the leaves.
-Bird of paradise plants will do best with an east- or west-facing window.
+Bird of paradise plants will do best with the bright, indirect light of an east- or west-facing window.

 • Watch out for pests.
 Bird of paradise plants are vulnerable to aphids, mites, and scale bugs.